lefaris/microspines/README.md

 Supplemental data and processing code for **"Improving Grip Stability Using Passive Compliant Microspine Arrays for Soft Robots in Unstructured Terrain"** presented at IEEE ICRA 2025.

-**Award:** Best Paper Award at ICRA 2025 Workshop on Soft Robotics for Space Applications
+**Best Paper Award** at ICRA 2025 Workshop on Soft Robotics for Space Applications

 ---